Pandemic Accord Talks Heading For Extra Time - UrduPoint

 Pandemic Accord Talks Heading For Extra Time

-Two years of talks towards striking a landmark global agreement on pandemic prevention were headed for overtime Thursday, with a breakthrough still elusive
+Two years of talks aimed at striking a landmark global agreement on how to handle the next pandemics were headed for overtime Thursday, with a breakthrough still elusive

-Geneva, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2024) Two years of talks towards striking a landmark global agreement on pandemic prevention were headed for overtime Thursday, with a breakthrough still elusive.
+Geneva, (APP - UrduPoint / Pakistan Point News - 28th Mar, 2024) Two years of talks aimed at striking a landmark global agreement on how to handle the next pandemics were headed for overtime Thursday, with a breakthrough still elusive.

-Scarred by Covid-19, which shredded economies, overturned societies, crippled health systems and killed millions, countries decided to craft an international accord towards pandemic prevention, preparedness and response.
+Scarred by Covid-19, which shredded economies, overturned societies, crippled health systems and killed millions, countries decided to craft an international accord on pandemic prevention, preparedness and response.

-But with a hard deadline looming, some NGOs are warning that countries may agree to a weak text that does little to make the world safer than it was before the Covid-19 pandemic.
+But with a hard deadline looming, some NGOs are warning that nations may agree to a weak text that does little to make the world safer than it was before the Covid-19 pandemic.

 Countries remain sharply at odds over what they are prepared to do for each other when the next pandemic strikes.

-These were meant to be the ninth and final round of efforts to craft an international accord towards pandemic prevention, preparedness and response.
+The current talks in Geneva were meant to be the ninth and final round of efforts to sculpt an international accord toward pandemic prevention, preparedness and response.

-The talks had been scheduled to conclude Thursday, but after 13-hour days of negotiations at the WHO headquarters in Geneva there was still no end in sight.
+The talks had been scheduled to conclude Thursday, but after 13-hour days of negotiations at the WHO headquarters, diplomats seemed set to agree only on another session of talks in April.

 "An agreement for sure will not be reached today, so there will be extended negotiations," Yuanqiong Hu, from the medical charity Doctors Without Borders (MSF), told AFP.